Maria José de Abreu

 Biography

-My work engages with a range of anthropological, philosophical, and literary debates about religion, personhood, the human senses and their technological extensions.
-In my work I often explore relations between body, media and territory less in view of a comprehension of these individual aspects, as a way to focus on the nature of the relationality as such.
-Recently, I have published a series of articles and short essays on authoritarian communication, and/or linguistic and media communication in the context of right-wing authoritarianism in the contexts of Brazil, Portugal and the United States.
+I am a cultural anthropologist whose work engages with a range of anthropological, philosophical, and literary debates about religion, personhood, the human senses and their technological extensions.
+In my work, I explore versatile relations between territory, body, and media, not in view of a comprehension of these individual aspects but as a way of focusing on the political worlds such relations enact.
+I have published a series of articles and short essays on linguistic and media communication in the context of authoritarianism in Brazil, the United States and Portugal.
+My first book project The Charismatic Gymnasium: breath, media and religious revivalism in contemporary Brazil (Duke University Press, 2021) was about the rise of the religious right in contemporary Brazil.
+The book’s analysis centered on the role of the theological notion of pneuma(the Greek term for air, breath or spirit) in linking the breathing body, to pneumatic architectures, to mass media technologies and to neoliberal logics within a form of Catholic evangelical revivalism.

-A second project tentatively titled Portugal is Sea: continental extensions and maritimization of the land investigates Portugal’s newly imagined costal state in the aftermath of the 2008 financial crisis.
-It analyses maritime politics with respect to claims submitted to the UN for an outer continental-shelf that would allow Portugal to extend its sovereign rights far beyond its already large EEZ-Exclusive Economic Zone.
-By “maritimization of the land” I mean to say how a certain oceanic and cartographic imaginary is impacting governance on and of the land.
+A second project tentatively titled Blue Portugal: continental extensions and maritimization of the land investigates Portugal’s newly imagined costal state in the aftermath of the 2008 financial crisis.
+It analyses maritime politics with respect to claims submitted by Portugal to the UN for an outer continental-shelf that would allow extend its sovereign rights far beyond its already large EEZ-Exclusive Economic Zone.
+By “maritimization of the land” I mean how a certain oceanic and cartographic imaginary is impacting governance on and of the land.
 Moving across distinctions such as private and public, family and nation, inheritance and meritocracy, empire and the postcolonial, the book theorizes ethnographically-informed spaces of tension, paradox and semantic fog, in ways that make old style sovereign decision—though not governance—difficult or impossible.
-Such tensions, faults and frictions justify and legitimate new state-market policies of reconnecting to the Atlantic sea and the coastline toward the formation of new surfing citizens equipped to navigate faults, striation and lateralization of currents in the sea and on the land.
+Such tensions, faults and frictions justify and legitimate new state-market policies of reconnecting to the Atlantic sea and the coastline toward the formation of new surfing citizens equipped to navigate faults and lateralization of currents in the sea and on the land.

 My ethnographic work has been supported by Fundação para Ciência e a Tecnologia, Lisbon, University of Amsterdam, Forum for Transregional Studies, Berlin, ICI-Berlin, and Rework: Work and Human Lifecycle in Global History, at Humboldt University in Berlin.